HMS Carron (1813): Career

-Lieutenant James B. Tathnell became Carron's acting temporary commander in 1814, during Captain Spencer's absence.
+Lieutenant James Barnwell Tattnall became Carron's acting temporary commander in 1814, during Captain Spencer's absence.
 Sir Alexander Cochrane rewarded Spencer his efforts in Louisiana and Florida by appointing him to command Cydnus in April 1815 after her captain had died.
 Captain Nicholas Pateshall commanded Carron from April 1815 until she was paid off in August 1816 at Portsmouth.
 Carron was recommissioned in May 1818 under Commander John Furneaux, for service in the East Indies.

 Fate

 She was wrecked on 6 July 1820 six miles north of the Black Pagoda, which was 30 miles north of Puri.
 Carron had been sailing south from the Sandheads, for Madras when she grounded at 3 am while her crew thought she was 60 miles off the coast.
 Despite all efforts to free her, she quickly took on water, lost her boats and broke apart.
 In the morning, the survivors found that she was only a quarter of a mile offshore.
 Those who could made it ashore; in all, she lost a lieutenant of artillery, the master, and 19 crewmen to drowning.
 The court martial board blamed a strong, unexpected current for the loss.